1 person dead after SUV drives into canal in El Paso's Upper Valley - NewsBreak

 Las Cruces, N.M.
 (KFOX14/CBS4) — The Las Cruces Police Department is responding to a shots fired call near the intersection of El Paseo and University Avenue.
 According to detectives, the incident involved a car which crashed at the intersection.
 One 30 year old man was taken to a hospital...

-EL PASO, Texas (KFOX14/CBS4) — A rock wall collapsed on an apartment building in west El Paso.
-According to a spokesperson for El Paso Fire Department, the collapse damaged multiple apartments.
-The structure collapsed on apartments near UTEP at the 3500 block of Sun Bowl.
-“I saw the ambulance...

-Neighbors create petition to add safety features after SUV slams into west El Paso home
+Neighbors push for more safety measures after SUV barrels into west El Paso home

 Locomotives host 1st responders night

-Note: Update: Woman arrested, charged with DWI after hitting two police cars UPDATE: EL PASO, Texas (KTSM) – El Paso police have arrested a 45-year-old woman after she struck two unoccupied police cars that were providing traffic control for two separate car crashes that had happened earlier along Interstate 10 West in West El Paso.
-Police say Maria Balderrama was traveling west on the interstate near the […]